Financial-Times/next-ci-shared-helpers/README.md

 - Try and avoid noisy output - it's hard to debug CI builds or understand what has happened if there are lots of unnecessary messages in the shell output
 - Echo out useful messages about progress and actions taken by the script - the flip side of avoiding noisy output: humans want to know what's happening/happened with their build

-## Naming guidelines
+### Naming guidelines

 The filename of a helper script should give a clear indication of what it does:

-BAD: `helper-test`
+- ❌ `helper-test`
-GOOD: `helper-run-mocha-tests`
+- ✅ `helper-run-mocha-tests`